Back to blog

 • What's launching: Optional usernames for WhatsApp users.
 They can choose a handle (like @P.Smith).
 Additionally, they can choose to hide their phone number when messaging your business.

-• When: Phased rollout begins June 2026, expanding globally through the rest of the year.
-BSUIDs (the new identifier) will be appearing in webhooks from CM.com’s Business Messaging API.
+• When: Phased rollout started in June 2026, expanding globally through the rest of the year.
+BSUIDs (the new identifier) are already appearing in webhooks from CM.com’s Business Messaging API.

 • What stays the same: Outbound messaging to known phone numbers, authentication templates (one-tap, zero-tap, copy code), and your business profile (your phone number stays visible when you adapt a username for your business).